 Don’t ignore the fancier class options!
 In this example, Business actually costs less than Premium on ItaliaRail.
 (And as I said above, Premium doesn’t get you so much, but Business is quite nice.)

-Pros & Cons of ItaliaRail
+Pros & Cons of ItaliaRail (vs. Omio)

 The ItaliaPass is a tourist discount card for flights, hotels, car rentals, restaurants, and attractions.
 It costs $49 for ItaliaRail customers or $99 for anyone else.
 (But I suspect anyone can get the $49 price.)
 I’ve never used one, so I can’t say much more, but there’s more info here about ItaliaPass and the lounge.
-(I tend to avoid these discount cards, because it’s hard for me to get the value out of them unless I’m rushing around trying to fit in as many sites as possible.
-Not my typical M.O.)
+(I tend to avoid these discount cards, because it’s hard to get the value out of them without rushing around trying to fit in as many sites as possible.)

 - ItaliaRail benefits for group travel.
 You can get discounts via this page on group bookings for 10 or more people when you let an ItaliaRail employee organize your tickets for you.
 If you want to do it all yourself, just using the ItaliaRail website, you can buy tickets for up to 20 people at a time, versus only 7 on TrenItalia.
 (On Italo you can book for 29 people at a time, but with limited destinations, of course.)

 What You Pay for The Convenience:

-You do have to pay a $5 “service fee” when booking with ItaliaRail, so if you can plan ahead it’s best to book all your tickets at once.
-(It’s $5 per order, no matter how many passengers and how many different routes you book at once.)
+And you do have to pay a €3.50 booking fee with ItaliaRail, so if you can plan ahead it’s best to book all your tickets at once.
+(It’s €3.50 per order, no matter how many passengers and how many different routes you book at once.)

-Good To Know: Italian Train Lingo
+Good To Know: Italian Train Lingo & Tips

 - The platform (binario) where you’ll find your train often won’t show up on the board in the station until the last minute.
-(Maybe 30 minutes before departure, but maybe 5 minutes before.
+(Maybe 30 minutes before departure, or maybe 5 minutes before.
 Don’t panic, just pay attention and be ready to move when it does appear.)

 - So of course, the platform isn’t listed on your ticket, but your train car number (carozza) and seat (posto) are for the fast trains.
-Slower trains don’t have assigned seating, it will just say your ticket class (classe): 1 or 2.
+Slower trains usually don’t have assigned seating, it will just say your ticket class (classe): 1 or 2.

 - There’s no security line to go through, so there’s no reason to get to the station much more than 30 minutes early.